 Upon completing their research and collecting survey data for 2017, the SDSN symbolically released their analysis and rankings on World Happiness Day.
-While the World Happiness Report’s release has become a celebratory occurrence for many Scandinavian nations, it also unfortunately serves as a reminder of the massive amounts of suffering taking place in the world’s less developed countries.
+While the World Happiness Report’s release has become a celebratory occurrence for many Scandinavian nations, it also, unfortunately, serves as a reminder of the massive amounts of suffering taking place in the world’s less developed countries.

 5 Key Findings from the 2017 World Happiness Report:

 While there is a bountiful amount of relevant data in the 184 pages of the 2017 World Happiness Report, the following five findings are undeniably some of the most important.
-Not only can we use these finding to improve our understanding of the world’s collective levels of happiness, but also to discover verifiable ways to increase our own levels of subjective well-being:
+Not only can we use these findings to improve our understanding of the world’s collective levels of happiness, but also to discover verifiable ways to increase our own levels of subjective well-being:

 1.)
 Scandinavian Countries Continue Happiness Reign:

-For anyone with knowledge of the World Happiness Report rankings, it won’t come with much surprise to learn that the five Scandinavian countries found in the northern most region of Europe continued their happiness dominance in this year’s report.
+For anyone with knowledge of the World Happiness Report rankings, it won’t come with much surprise to learn that the five Scandinavian countries found in the northernmost region of Europe continued their happiness dominance in this year’s report.
 In each of the five reports to be published, including this year’s, the countries of Norway, Denmark, Iceland, Finland, and Sweden have all ranked within the top 20 of happiest countries in the world, and in four out of the five reports, each of them has ranked within the top 10.
-This year, Noway unseated the three time champion Denmark, which came in second, as the happiest country in the world.
+This year, Noway unseated the three-time champion Denmark, which came in second, as the happiest country in the world.
 Iceland, Finland, and Sweden finished ranked third, fifth, and tenth respectively.
-Why, you may wonder, are Scandinavians so happy?
+Why you may wonder, are Scandinavians so happy?

 Unlike any other cluster of countries on the planet, Scandinavian nations are set up in a way that provides citizens with the necessary resources and opportunities to enjoy a high GDP per capita, healthy life expectancy rates, social support, trust in their governments, freedom to make their own decisions, and mutually beneficial generosity.
-While paying taxes are dreaded in places like the United States, countries such as Norway, Denmark, and Finland use astronomical tax rates to supply their citizens with immense benefits.
-For example, citizens from each of the five nations enjoy healthcare, education, and child support completely free of charge.
-Additionally, because of the tax rates and universal benefits, there isn’t heightened levels of inequality amongst citizens.

 2.)
 Money Alone Can’t Buy Happiness:

-Based upon their research, survey results, and other statistical data, the authors of the World Happiness Report were able to show how money alone can’t buy happiness.
+Based on their research, survey results, and other statistical data, the authors of the World Happiness Report were able to show how money alone can’t buy happiness.
 While GDP per capita and average income does affect the happiness of citizens in third world countries who don’t have access to basic life necessities like food and water, there isn’t a correlation to be found between these economic measures and subjective well-being amongst the world’s wealthiest nations.
 The report goes to great lengths to show how the decline in happiness levels of American citizens, who enjoy great monetary wealth, has nothing to do with an economic downturn.

 One of the most interesting chapters in this year’s report examines the unfounded correlation between China’s immense economic growth and the happiness of citizens in the country.
 Out of the 155 countries ranked in the report, China came in at 79th even though they have one of the world’s biggest economies.
 In a detailed analysis, the World Happiness Report authors examine China’s GDP per capita from 1990-2015, a timespan in which it multiplied over five times, and the declining levels of subjective well-being amongst Chinese citizens during the same years.
 According to the authors, these counteractive statistics were caused by increases in inequality and fraying social networks.